-The Patent Office will allocate your application to an Examiner to consider the legal side and technical aspects and "prior art" searches.
+The Patent Office will allocate your application to an examiner to consider the legal side and technical aspects and "prior art" searches.
 They will then issue an examination report detailing their opinions and issues.
 This element of the application often results in arguments between the examiner and the person lodging the application until the examiner is persuaded to accept the application and grant the patent.

-When granted you will have to renew each year to keep the patent in force.
+Once it is granted, you will have to renew each year to keep the patent in force.

 Be aware that people can challenge your patent even after it has been awarded if they believe it to be invalid.

-In 2013 the government have launched a tax incentive called the Patent Box which reduces a company's corporation tax by 10% on profits relating to a patented invention.
+In 2013 the government launched a tax incentive called the Patent Box which reduces a company's corporation tax by 10% on profits relating to a patented invention.

-If you are unsure of what to do at any point contact a IP / Patent Attorney as most of them offer a free of charge consultation to establish what your needs are.
+If you are unsure of what to do at any point contact a IP / patent attorney as most of them offer a free of charge consultation to establish what your needs are.